Sebastianhju/Runeterra-5e/Runes.md

 ### Guardian  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Guardian.png" Align=left width=20% height=20%>

-If you or an ally within 30ft of you takes damage, you can choose to trigger Guardian.
-You and the selected ally immediately gain temporary hit points equal to four times your proficiency bonus.
+Once a round, if you or an ally within 30ft of you takes damage, you can choose to trigger Guardian.
+You and the selected ally immediately gain temporary hit points equal to four times your proficiency bonus and the ally gains resistance from all incoming damage until the start of their turn.
 Guardian activates before you would take the initial damage.

 Once this action is used, it cannot be used again until 24 seconds have passed.